-A friendly neighbourhood pub in the Jewellery Quarter that serve the usual pub drink offerings as well as a bowl of water if requested.
+A friendly neighbourhood pub in the Jewellery Quarter that serves the usual pub drink offerings as well as a bowl of water if requested.
 The Rose Villa Tavern has a traditional boozer feel about it with additional outside seating overlooking the Chamberlin Clock.
-The menu includes lots of options for chicken, burgers and hot dogs, I have tired many and will try more on future visits.
+The menu includes lots of options for chicken, burgers and sausages, I have tired many and will try more on future visits.
 More info…

 The Shakespeare Inn

-A Victorian style venue with a nice beer garden and interesting decor inside, a nice place to pop in on a walk along the Birmingham-Fazeley branch of the canal.
-I called ahead to ask if dog friendly, the staff member was not sure but got the green light to enter anyway.
+A Victorian-style venue with a nice beer garden and interesting decor inside, a nice place to pop in on a walk along the Birmingham-Fazeley branch of the canal.
+I called ahead to ask if pet friendly, the staff member was not sure but got the green light to enter anyway.
 We enjoyed a few visits to their beer garden and friendly staff member supplied water on request.
 More info…

 The Rebel Chicken

 After an exchange on twitter about Rebel Chickens tasty looking food it was established that pets are very welcome to pop in.
-Rebel Chicken is an unique venue that specialise in a variety of different flavoured chicken wings as well as a good selection of beers.
-The vibe was good and décor was interesting and were very welcoming to puppy.
+Rebel Chicken is a unique venue that specialise in a variety of different flavoured chicken wings as well as a good selection of beers.
+The vibe was good and décor was interesting and were very welcoming to the puppy.
 They even have a sign on the way in that they prefer dogs to humans.
-After my beers I walked through the Warstone Lane cemetery back home and realised this is a great place to watch the sun set, we will be returning soon. https://www.therebelchicken.co.uk/
+After my beers I walked through the Warstone Lane cemetery back home and realised this is a great place to watch the sunset, we will be returning soon.
+About Rebel chicken…

 A posh restaurant in Brindley place that serves delicious food and is very comfortable.
-I enjoyed a meal out that included monk fish main course and scallops for starter.
-On learning their luxury outside seating area is dog friendly have enjoyed many summer evenings lounging on their leather sofas.
+I enjoyed a meal out that included monkfish main course and scallops for a starter.
+On learning their luxury outside seating area is pet friendly have enjoyed many summer evenings lounging on their leather sofas.
 More info…

 The Head of Steam